-If an incident occurs, you must inform your supervisor, who will contact the service chief and division director.
-Those managers will then alert Security and the Program Office.
+If an incident occurs, you must inform your supervisor, who will contact the Service Chief and Division Director.
+Those managers will then alert the Office of Security and the Program Office.

 As part of the reporting requirements, Service Chiefs should receive verbal or written confirmation that the person affected consents for a record of the incident to be created for internal use.
 Information about these incidents will be securely stored on USAGM systems, with access limited to a small number of individuals.